 Friends vision is to be a highly visible champion for St. Clair River watershed programs, issues, research, policies and partnerships using sound research, respected advocacy and innovative education.
 The Trails Initiative is synonymous with Friend’s Strategic Plan Pillars, which include (1) Building a strong presence, (2) Establishing robust stewardship programs, and (3) Ensuring adequate financial stability.

-B2B Trail Future
+Bridge to Bay Trail Future

 This initiative is in the start-up phase and requires significant financial investment in the delivery of services, programming and management related to trails development and promotion.
 The B2B Trail’s entire life from function to maintenance to profitability is being considered.
 Support is needed to provide the foundation for personnel, marketing, wayfinding, programming and public events for the B2B Trail and many more county trail systems in years to come.